Friday, May 10, 2019

 SW: Ciro Ferrara

 Ciro Ferrara was considered one of the best defenders in the world during his prime.
 However, his career with the Azzurri was limited by the same period with some of the greatest defenders in history.
-For club football, he played nearly a decade for Napoli during Duego Maradona's years before moving to Juvnetus.
+For club football, he played nearly a decade for Napoli during Diego Maradona's years before moving to Juvnetus, where he played between 1994 and 2005.
 At Juventus, he won 6 scudettis and a single Champions' League.

 CB/LB: Giorgio Chiellini